chakaz/reflang/README.md

 	};
 ```

-Using Reflang you could do:
+With Reflang you could do:

 ```cpp
 	for (auto it : reflang::Enum<MyEnum>::Iterate())